ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 The information that we are looking for is specified in the **Class** field of the **Basic Window Info** block.
 The value of the window class is **Notepad**.

-This is a **Send.au3** application code for implementing our algorithm:
+This is a [`Send.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/Send.au3) script that implements our algorithm:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:Notepad]")
 WinActivate($hWnd)